exercism/lua/exercises/allergies/README.md

 ## Running the tests

-To run the tests, run the command `busted .` from within the exercise directory.
+To run the tests, run the command `busted` from within the exercise directory.

 ## Further information